-It’s time to send Christmas cards and we are here to help you put your address list together.
+Your wishlist is piling up and It’s time to send Christmas cards, and we’re here to help you put your address list together.
+Not sure of who to send Christmas cards to?
 Before starting your list, consider the everyday people in your life, those who you want to keep in touch with and anyone else who may enjoy a card from you.
-Whether you’re sending cards to distant relatives or thinking of a charity, here are 10 people to send your Christmas cards to this season.
+Whether you’re sending cards to distant relatives or thinking of a charity, here’s our list of people to send your Christmas cards to this season.

 Start with your family when it comes to sending Christmas cards.
-You can show them how much you care by sharing your favorite Christmas wishes and a new photo of your family.
+You can show them how much you care by sharing your favorite Christmas wishes and a new family photo.
 There’s nothing better than opening up snail mail and seeing a photo of your relatives in the holiday spirit.
 From immediate family to extended family and distant relatives, Christmas cards are always a nice surprise.
 Find a creative design for your card, or choose to upload your own to our wonderful blank Christmas cards.

 Stay in touch with your friends by sending them a Merry Christmas card with a handwritten message.
 Whether they’ve been your friend since you played together in the sandbox or you’ve become good friends over the last year, you can never go wrong with sending a card to a friend.
 Consider writing a funny Christmas message or sharing a favorite memory to add a bit of nostalgia.